Wade008/T3A1---Workbook/WadeDoolan_T3A1.md

       this.carname = brand; //this line of code takes the brand of the car passed during object instantiation and assigns the value to the property "carname".
     }
-    present() { //present() is a method of the Car class. it is available to any object instantiated using the Car class. return 'I have a ' + this.carname; //when the present() method is called it will return a string "I have a <carname>", where the carname is the brand of the car used to instantiate the object
+    present() { //present() is a method of the Car class. it is available to any object instantiated using the Car class. return 'I have a ' + this.carname; //when the present() method is called it will return a string "I have a <carname>", where the carname is the brand of the car used to instantiate the object.
+This is made available to any object instantiated using the Car class.
     }
   }

   class Model extends Car { //this is a class declaration for a Model class that is a subclass of the Car class.
-The extends keyword is used to create the Model class that represents a child of the Car class.
+The extends keyword is used to create the Model class that represents a child of the Car class and allows the Model class to inherit from the parent (Car) class.
     constructor(brand, mod) { //This constructor method is called during object instantiation.
 Again it initialises the object properties.
-In this case it accepts one argument, the brand of the car. super(brand); //the super method calls the constructor of the Car class to access the carname property and assign the brand name passed as an argument through the Model constructor method. this.model = mod; //this takes the model of the car passed during object instantiation from the Model subclass and assigns the value to the property "model".
+In this case it accepts two argument, the brand of the car and the car model. super(brand); //the super method calls the constructor of the Car class to access the carname property and assign the brand name passed as an argument through the Model constructor method. this.model = mod; //this takes the model of the car passed during object instantiation from the Model subclass and assigns the value to the property "model".
     }